 - 2nd meal break must begin before the end of the 10th hour of work.

-This break violation would be highlighted in any reports that include Time Entry detail rows (e.g. Time Entries Report, Employee Summary Report, etc.) as shown here.
+Break violations will be highlighted in red in any reports that include Time Entry detail rows (e.g. Time Entries Report, Employee Summary Report, etc.)

-In addition, this would trigger a break violation highlight in the Time Entries screen as shown below.
+In addition, this would trigger a break violation highlight in the Time Entries screen.